groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.3 =
+* Changed WPGH_Contact_Query can now accept optin_status as an array of status options.
+* Added the broadcast reporting view
+* Fixed email preferences form not being installed correctly.

 = 1.0.2 =
 * Added WPGH_Form instance to wpgh_form_code filter
 * Added Columns and Rows to the Funnel Form Editor